Amir-ka/amir-ka/README.md

-# Hi there, I'm Amirhossein 👋
+# Hi there, I'm Amir 👋

 I'm an AI Researcher and a graduate student at the University of New Haven, where my work is centered on the fascinating challenges of Multi-Agent Reinforcement Learning (MARL).
 While my academic roots are in Electrical Engineering, my passion and focus have pivoted to creating intelligent, cooperative AI systems.
 I am currently a researcher at the **SAIL Lab**, where I explore the frontiers of robust and effective communication between AI agents.